zhouweimin-econ/homepage/index.md

 <strong>Welcome!</strong>

 <p>
-  I am a Ph.D Candidate at the HSBC Business School, Peking University.
+  I am a Ph.D candidate at Peking University, HSBC Business School.
+I am on the 2022-23 job market and available for on-site interviews at 2023 CICE (Shanghai).

 </p>